Shaukat Usmani: Kanpur Conspiracy Case

-After Peshawar in 1922, two more conspiracy cases were instituted by the British government, one in Kanpur (1924) and Meerut (1929).
-The accused in the cases included, among others, important Communist organisers who worked in India, such as S. A. Dange, Muzaffar Ahmad, Nalini Gupta and S. V. Ghate, and members of the émigré party, such as Rafiq Ahmad and Shaukat Usmani.
+After the Peshawar case in 1922, the British government prosecuted two more conspiracy cases, in Kanpur in 1924 and Meerut in 1929.
+The accused included Communist Party organisers in India, such as S. A. Dange, Muzaffar Ahmed, Nalini Gupta and S. V. Ghate, and members of the émigré party, such as Usmani and Rafiq Ahmad.

-On 17 March 1924, M. N. Roy, S. A. Dange, Muzaffar Ahmed, Nalini Gupta, Shaukat Usmani, Singaravelu Chettiar, Ghulam Hussain and others were charged that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from Britain by a violent revolution", in what was called the Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case.

-The case attracted interest of the people towards Comintern plan to bring about violent revolution in India.
-"Pages of newspapers daily splashed sensational communist plans and people for the first time learned such a large scale about communism and its doctrines and the aims of the Communist International in India."
+On 17 March 1924, Usmani, M. N. Roy, S. A. Dange, Muzaffar Ahmed, Nalini Gupta, Singaravelu Chettiar, Ghulam Hussain and several others were charged with seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from Britain by a violent revolution", in what was called the Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case.
+The case created notoriety concerning an alleged Comintern plan to foment revolution in India: "Pages of newspapers daily splashed sensational communist plans and people for the first time learned such a large scale about communism and its doctrines and the aims of the Communist International in India."

 Singaravelu Chettiar was released on account of illness.
-M.N.
-Roy was out of the country and therefore could not be arrested.
+M. N. Roy was out of the country and therefore could not be arrested.
 Ghulam Hussain confessed that he had received money from the Russians in Kabul and was pardoned.
-Muzaffar Ahmed, Shaukat Usmani and Dange were sentenced for four years of imprisonment.
-This case was responsible for actively introducing communism to the Indian masses.
+Muzaffar Ahmed, Shaukat Usmani and Dange were sentenced to four years imprisonment.
+This highly publicized case was considered a key factor in introducing communism to the Indian masses.